fjiang212/my-notes/certifications/aws-bigdata-specialty/quiz.md

     * A) Store the files in S3 Glacier with a Deny Delete vault lock policy for archives less than seven years old and a vault access policy that restricts read access to the analytics IAM group and write access to the log writer service role.
     * B) Store the files in S3 Standard with a lifecycle policy to transition the storage class to Standard - IA after three months.
 After a year, transition the files to Glacier and add a Deny Delete vault lock policy for archives less than seven years old.
-    * C) Store the files in S3 Standard with lifecycle policies to transition the storage class to Standard – IA after three months and delete them after a year.
+    * C) Store the files in S3 Standard with lifecycle policies to transition the storage class to Standard â€“ IA after three months and delete them after a year.
 Simultaneously store the files in Amazon Glacier with a Deny Delete vault lock policy for archives less than seven years old.
     * D) Store the files in S3 Standard with a lifecycle policy to remove them after a year.
 Simultaneously store the files in Amazon S3 Glacier with a Deny Delete vault lock policy for archives less than seven years old.

-C – There are two aspects to this question: setting up a lifecycle policy to ensure that objects are stored in the most cost-effective storage, and ensuring that the regulatory control is met.
-The lifecycle policy will store the objects on S3 Standard during the three months of active use, and then move the objects to S3 Standard – IA when access will be infrequent.
+C â€“ There are two aspects to this question: setting up a lifecycle policy to ensure that objects are stored in the most cost-effective storage, and ensuring that the regulatory control is met.
+The lifecycle policy will store the objects on S3 Standard during the three months of active use, and then move the objects to S3 Standard â€“ IA when access will be infrequent.
 That narrows the possible answer set to B and C. **The Deny Delete vault lock policy will ensure that the regulatory policy is met, but that policy must be applied over the entire lifecycle of the object, not just after it is moved to Glacier after the first year.
 Option C has the Deny Delete vault lock applied over the entire lifecycle of the object and is the right answer**.

 # Whizlab
 ## Collection